 Management → Managing Environments

 Environments represent logical deployment locations.
-Your deployment processes must run in at least one environment.
+Your deployment processes must run against at least one environment.
 Environments and their resources are used by applications and components at runtime.

 An environment brings together components with the agent that deploys them.
 Deployment Automation maintains an inventory of every artifact deployed to each environment and tracks the differences between them.